 Completed Application — Apply now!

 Official transcript(s) of coursework from each college or university attended (undergraduate and graduate) are required upon matriculation.
-Transcripts must be sent directly in a sealed envelope from the college or university to:
+Find complete instructions on how to submit your transcripts to Dominican here.

 - Statement of Purpose or Intent

 A brief essay (two pages, double spaced, 12-point font) describing writing background, professional and/or personal goals, and additional life and/or academic experience relevant to your application.

 (Elect a Personal Interview to waive this requirement.)